choishingwan/PRS-Tutorial/docs/base.md

 # QC checklist: Base data

-Below we perform QC on these base data according to the 'QC checklist' in the guide paper, which we recommend that users follow each time they perform a PRS analysis:
+Below we perform QC on these base data according to the 'QC checklist' in our guide paper, which we recommend that users follow each time they perform a PRS analysis:

 # \# Heritability check
 We recommend that PRS analyses are performed on base data with a chip-heritability estimate $h_{snp}^{2} > 0.05$.
 The chip-heritability of a GWAS can be estimated using e.g. LD Score Regression (LDSC).
 Our GIANT height GWAS data are known to have a chip-heritability much greater than 0.05 and so we can move on to the next QC step.